 As stated above, the final adoption of the Moreno Valley CAP 2040 target was selected based on EO S-3-15 and SB 32 following the CAP guidelines established in the 2017 Scoping Plan.
 The Scoping Plan, designed to implement the State's not-to-exceed GHG emission targets set in Executive Order S-3-15 and Senate Bill 32, recommends that local governments target 6.0 metric tons carbon dioxide equivalent (MTCO2e) per capita per year in 2030 and 2.0 MTCO2e per capita per year in 2050 in their CAPs.
 The CAP's proposed 2040 target of 4.0 MTCO2e per capita per year is determined using a linear trajectory in emissions reduction between 2030 and 2050.
-Therefore, the project's emissions have been compared to SB-32 and the CARB Scoping Plan, see below.
+The CalEEMod output shows that the project would have a population of 223.
+This population value was used to calculate the emissions per capita for comparison against the CAP's per capita 2040 GHG emissions target.
+As shown above, in Table 11, the project's emissions of 1,210.87 MTCO2e per year result in 5.43 MTCO2e per capita per.
+The project is to be operational in 2025 and does not exceed the Scoping Plan's 6.0 MTCO2e per year 2030 threshold.
+As the CAP's 2040 per capita threshold is based on a linear trajectory of the 2030 and 2050 Scoping Plan thresholds, the project's emissions would not be anticipated to exceed the CAP's 2040 reduction target.